jm1069/instagram-login-frontend-clone/README.md

 # 📷 Instagram Login Frontend (Clone)
-clone of the instagram login page frontend in html, css and some javascript for the image slider
+Clone of the Instagram login page frontend in html, css and some javascript for the image slider View the live version here: https://jm1069.github.io/instagram-login-frontend-clone/ Based on this tutorial: https://www.youtube.com/watch?v=tkYIQ0iTszo